MonolithProjects/ansible-github_actions_runner/README.md

 # Directory where the local runner will be installed
 runner_dir: /opt/actions-runner

+# Directory where the runner package will be dowloaded
+runner_pkg_tempdir: /tmp/gh_actions_runner

 # Version of the GitHub Actions Runner
 runner_version: "latest"

 # State in which the runner service will be after the role is done (started, stopped, absent)
 runner_state: "started"

-# If found on the server, delete already existed runner service before install
+# If found on the server, delete already existing runner service and install it again
 reinstall_runner: no

 # Do not show Ansible logs which may contain sensitive data (registration token)